republique-et-canton-de-geneve/logchainer/README.md

 *JAXBException : (class LogChainer - method loadConfiguration) exception while loading the configurations from the xml file.
 *CorruptedKeyException : (class LogWatcherService - method processEvents) directory isn't accessible anymore or key has gotten corrupted.
 *WatchServiceError : (class Client - constructor) exception while creating the watchService.

+## Monitoring

+The monitoring of the application can be done at the address : ``localhost:8080`` .
+You can monitor the following elements in addition to the default ones :
+*The status of the programm's health which will only tell you if the application is still running (UP) or not (DOWN), to access this information add ``/actuator/health`` to the monitoring address.
+*The informations of all detected corrupted files, which give you the total number of corrupted files that have been transfered by the programm and a recap for all clients corresponding to the number of corrupted files, their name and their size.
+Add ``/actuator/global/`` to the monitoring address.
+*The informations of the detected corrupted files for a particular client.
+This will give you the number of corrupted files for the sepcified client and a recap of all these files with their name and size.
+Add ``/actuator/{clientName}`` to the monitoring address.

 # Contact